It should be contingent upon the goals the breeder has and for sure the mental and physical health of the female, above all else.

 *It is believed that the Biewer Terrier is a hybrid mix between a Maltese and Shih Tzu*

-Does the Biewer Yorkshire have 3 colors on the head or 2?
+Does the Biewer Yorkshire Terrier have 2 or 3 colors on the head?

-Every full blooded Biewer Yorkshire Terrier with bloodlines back to Werner and Gertrude Biewer will "Always" have a tricolored (3) head and (2) patches on the body.
+Every full blooded Biewer Yorkshire Terrier with bloodlines back to Germany and Mr. & Mrs. Biewer will and should "always" have a tri-colored (3) head and two (2) patches of color on the body.